City BuddyCityBuddy

 Seaside hub for food, culture and harbor views next to the Alcazaba and Cathedral.
 Stroll palm-lined promenades, browse pop-up shops, and watch sunset over the yachts.

-Faits rapides: Stroll along the waterfront and you'll find former harbor warehouses reinvented as a lively mix of over 40 restaurants, boutiques and galleries, with fishing boats nodding gently in the harbor.
+Faits rapides: Stroll along the waterfront and you will find former harbor warehouses reinvented as a lively mix of over 40 restaurants, boutiques and galleries, with fishing boats nodding gently in the harbor.
 A palm-lined promenade curves past a suspended timber walkway and an open-air amphitheater where live bands and film screenings make nights feel cinematic.

 Points forts: Catch sunset scents of wood smoke and salt as chefs grill sardines on long 60 cm skewers right on the pier, the bright flames reflecting off the water.
 An eye-catching multicolored cube on the quay displays rotating contemporary shows that sometimes bring in 50 artworks from international collections, turning the sea-facing plaza into a spontaneous art crawl.